 Theoretically, there are four policy models of religious education in an educational institution-the policy model of domination, abandonment, pluralism, and conventional pluralism.
 The domination model occurs when students with different religions from the university's mainstream religion are required to follow it.
-The model of abandonment occurs when students with different religions from the mainstream religion of the university are not given religious education according to their religion, but students whose religion is the same as the mainstream of the university are given religious education according to their religion.
+The model of abandonment occurs when students with different religions from the mainstream religion of the university are not given religious education according to their religion, but students whose religion.
 The pluralism model occurs when universities do not provide religious education to their students.
 And lastly, pluralism confessional happens when colleges give religious education to students based on their religion.